Varun-Khatri/2DLocomotionSystem/README.md

 - **`BaseSettings`** - ScriptableObject configuration for each strategy
 - **`LocomotionSettings`** - Global physics and environment settings

-## 📦 Installation

-1. Download the latest release or clone this repository
-2. Add the files to your Unity project (2019.4+ recommended)
-3. Create a `LocomotionController` component on your player character

 ## 🎮 Quick Start

 ### Basic Setup